 Using a drain snake requires very few tools.

 - Drain snake with 1/4-inch or 5/16-inch cable

 How to Snake a Clogged Shower Drain

-- Remove the grate that covers the shower drain.
-Clean off any hair or debris that may be clinging to the grate once it it removed.
+- Remove the grate that covers the shower drain, which is usually held in place with mounting screws.
+Clean off any hair or debris that may be clinging to the grate.

 - Keep an eye on nearby drains.
-If there is another shower or tub on the other side of the wall you will need to watch out that the snake does not come up the adjacent drain when you run the snake through the shower drain.
+If there is another shower or tub on the other side of the plumbing wall, the end of the snake cable may come up through that drain as you feed it down the shower drain.
 Have a helper keep an eye on the other drain for you.